 - Salt and pepper to taste

-- Saute onions (optional) in butter, then put on top of cube steaks
+- Move onions with a slotted spoon and put on top of steaks

-- Put in oven and bake at 250 for three to four hours
+- Cover and bake at 250 for 3+ hours until the steaks are tender.